jdunham2/developer-resources/how-to-shopify-theme-changes.md

 Make your code changes in Shopify CLI Development Environment `std`

-Work off the trunk theme in git
+Work off the "trunk" branch/theme
-- live themes are always `master`
+- Live Shopify themes are always on the `master` branch.
-- new site builds that will replace an old site are always on a `new theme` branch
+- New site builds that will replace an old site have their own development theme in Shopify (**MM Development Redesign**)
-  - verify the new theme branch name with `git branch`
+  - Use **mm-redesign** branch in github instead of master (see more in the FAQ)

 After your changes are done get the latest Shopify changes again
 ```